Chinese Red Army: Militia

 Typically a Red Army's base area was surrounded by enemy forces.
 To protect the base area from enemy attack, the Red Army recruited red guards.
 The red guards were commanded by officers of the local soviet.
 When large-scale war broke out, the red guards were responsible for the logistical support of the Red Army and supplied new soldiers for the Red Army.
 For example, in the winter of 1932, Xiao Ke's Eighth Army had 2,200 red soldiers and 10,000 red guards.
 The red guards' officers were not always loyal.
 In the spring of 1933, one of the red guards' officers killed 29th Army's commander Chen Qianlun and surrendered to the Nationalist forces.

 Organization

 Usually each Chinese Red Army's army or legion had three or two infantry divisions.
 Each division has three infantry regiments and one mortar company.
 In different time the number of one division's soldiers is different.
 In the beginning every division had about 1000 or 2000 men.
 From 1933 to 1936, one division usually had about 5000 or 6000 men.

 1928

 After several uprisings, the Chinese Red Army had several armies in the summer of 1928.

 1930

-The Chinese Red Army became stronger than before during the summer of 1930.
+The Chinese Red Army became stronger than before and during the summer of 1930.